 Mercat de la Barceloneta

 Head to this market for a flavor of the old fisherman district.
 Mingle with the busy local ladies doing their daily shopping, talking to shop vendors that they have known for years.
 What a pleasure to see how fresh everything is!
 A great Barcelona food market for seafood-lovers.

 If you are exploring the Gaudi sites and don’t feel like going down to the Old Town, this Barcelona market is a great option. very local crowd, not many tourists and high-quality products.
 Locals consider it to be one of the best markets in Barcelona.
 Don’t miss the impressive flower shop by the entrance of Valencia Street.

-Now let’s really go off the beaten path: take the FFGG train to the up-skilled uptown the favorite market of the ladies of the high society, where they buy their gourmet goodies for their fancy dinners.
+Now let’s really go off the beaten path: take the FFGG train to the up-skilled uptown.
+Theree you’ll find the favorite market of the ladies of the high society, where they buy their gourmet goodies for their fancy dinners.
 And make sure not to miss the fabulous Pastisseria Foix, just a couple of blocks away.

 AND BONUS!
 One last Barcelona market to check out: